This post will be about comparisons, swap and hash. That means I conclude with his post my treatise about default operations rules in C++.

 }

-The C++ standard offers more than 40 specialisations for std::swap.
-You can use it as a building block for a lot of idioms such as copy construction/assignment.
-A swap function should not fail; therefore, you have to declare it as noexcept.
+The C++ standard offers more than 40 specializations for std::swap.
+You can use it as a building block for many idioms, such as copy construction/assignment.
+A swap function should not fail; therefore, you must declare it as noexcept.

 Here is an example of a move assignment operation using std::swap. pdata points to an array.